Terms and Conditions Epiroc Australia

 (b) We may at any time assign or novate or otherwise transfer all or any part of our rights or liabilities under this Agreement to our Related Bodies Corporate

-(c) This Agreement is governed by the laws of New South Wales, Australia.
-The parties submit to the non-exclusive jurisdiction of the courts of New South Wales, Australia.
+(c) This Agreement is governed by the laws of Western Australia, Australia.
+The parties submit to the non-exclusive jurisdiction of the courts of Western Australia, Australia.

 (a) Service Exchange Components are defined in the Epiroc Australia Parts and Services Warranty.